-

 As the president of this nineteenthcentury colossus, William Orton was in the corporate catbird seat.
 He is said to have rejected the opportunity to buy Bell’s patents with the words, “What use could this company make of an electrical toy?”

 Orton was not alone in failing to appreciate the commercial potential of the telephone.
 At about the same time that he made his immortal blunder, officials of the British Post Office turned down the chance to buy Bell’s English patent.
 Elisha Gray, a rival inventor who came within hours of beating Bell to the Patent Office, might have run faster if he had realized how much was at stake.
-As late as 1875, however, he wrote to his attorney: “Bell seems to be spending all his energies on [the] talking telegraph.
+As late as 1875, however, he wrote to his attorney: “Bell seems to be spending all his energies on the talking telegraph.
 While this is very interesting scientifically, it has no commercial value at present.…”

 Gray’s view was echoed by an assistant postmaster general of the United States in 1878, when a valued subordinate gave up a promising career with the Post Office to accept a job as general manager of the telephone company: “My only wish is that you may have … a telephone tube fastened to your ear and another connecting at the top of your head.… Listen to the prophesy of an old fool to a friend.
-One or two years hence there will be more Telephone companies in existence than there are sewing machine companies today.… I can scarcely believe that a man of your sound judgment, one who holds an honorable … position … should throw it up for a d——d old Yankee notion … called a telephone!”
+One or two years hence, there will be more Telephone companies in existence than there are sewing machine companies today.… I can scarcely believe that a man of your sound judgment, one who holds an honorable … position … should throw it up for a damned old Yankee notion … called a telephone!”

 The recipient of this good advice was Theodore Vail, who became the most important executive in the history of AT&T. Vail was fortunate to have a friend who did not mind telling him plainly that his plan failed the test of common sense, and even more fortunate to have had the uncommon sense to ignore the warning.